CGATOxford/cgat/doc/CGATInstallation.rst

 The section below describes how to install the CGAT scripts.
 Please note that we can not test our code on all systems and configurations out there.
-If something does not work, please try a :ref:`CGATCleanInstall`.
+If something does not work, please try a :ref:`CGATCleanInstall` or download a copy of the :ref:`CGATInstallationVirtualBoxUbuntu` with all the software installed.

 Quick installation
 ==================